Blakeplayz19372X2/Blakeplayz19372x2/README.md

-## Hi, i'm Blake.
+## Hi, 👋 i'm Blake.
-blakeplayz19372 {

-fav-coding-language: HTML;

-used-OS: Windows 11 Education;

-fav-sudo-package: pihole-FTL;

-}
+I'm just a average middle school student running a underground game website.
+I've also have been working on disabling my school's proxy using a combination of Pi-hole and Unbound, among other things.